Why Trickle Down Economic Works in Theory But Not in Fact

 Republicans continue to use trickle-down economic theory to guide policy.

 On December 22, 2017, President Trump signed the Tax Cuts and Jobs Act.
 It cut the corporate tax rate from 35 percent to 21 percent beginning in 2018.
 The top individual tax rate drops to 37 percent.
 Trump's tax plan cuts income tax rates, doubles the standard deduction, and eliminates personal exemptions.
-The corporate cuts are permanent, while the individual changes expire at the end of 2025.
+The corporate cuts are permanent while the individual changes expire at the end of 2025.

-The Tax Policy Center found that those earning in the top 1 percent would receive a larger percent tax cut than those in lower income levels.
+The Tax Policy Center found that those earning in the top 1 percent would receive a larger tax cut percentage than those in lower income levels.
 By 2027, those in the lowest 20 percent income levels would pay higher taxes.